anttisalonen/progbook/rst/intro.rst

 Do you mean, if I do the points above, I too can become a professional software engineer?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Again, I obviously can't guarantee anything.
+I obviously can't guarantee anything.
 Actually getting a job depends on the economy and the job market, where you live, what you're willing to do and work for etc. But I do think that after doing all the above points, the reader should have enough or almost enough *technical* skills for many software engineering jobs.

 Apart from raising false hopes about getting a job as a software engineer, another reason for this book is that I'm not happy with how the gap between "techies" and "non-techies" is growing.
 I think more people should be familiar with software.
 I want to write a book that has very little prerequisites and teaches enough about software and technology so that a "non-techie" is able to get a better understanding about how software affects the world we live in.
-So even if you don't get a job, at least feel proud about having a better understanding of software and its role in the world.
+So even if you don't get a job, you can at least feel proud about having a better understanding of software and its role in the world.

 What's in this book?
 ====================